Ozdotdotdot/swdocs/content/02-understanding-the-chart.md

+---
-# Understanding the Chart
+title: Understanding the Chart

-The scatter plot is the core visualization in Smash Watch.
+description: The scatter plot is the core visualization in Smash Watch.
 This guide explains how to read and interpret it.
 ---

 ## What You're Looking At